Aliases for E2F1 Gene

 GeneCards Summary for E2F1 Gene

 E2F1 (E2F Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with E2F1 include retinoblastoma and osteochondroma.
-Among its related pathways are Glioma and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is E2F5.
+Diseases associated with E2F1 include retinoblastoma and pharyngoconjunctival fever.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+An important paralog of this gene is E2F2.

 UniProtKB/Swiss-Prot for E2F1 Gene

 Transcription activator that binds DNA cooperatively with DP proteins through the E2 recognition site, 5-TTTC[CG]CGC-3 found in the promoter region of a number of genes whose products are involved in cell cycle regulation or in DNA replication.
 The DRTF1/E2F complex functions in the control of cell-cycle progression from G1 to S phase.
 E2F1 binds preferentially RB1 in a cell-cycle dependent manner.
 It can mediate both cell proliferation and TP53/p53-dependent apoptosis.
 Blocks adipocyte differentiation by binding to specific promoters repressing CEBPA binding to its target gene promoters (PubMed:20176812).